electron/electronjs.org-old/_posts/2017-01-19-simple-samples.md

 - [Electron API Demos](https://github.com/electron/electron-api-demos): An interactive app that demonstrates the core features of the Electron API
 - [electron.atom.io/docs/all](http://electron.atom.io/docs/all/): All of the Electron documentation together on a single searchable page.
 - [hokein/electron-sample-apps](https://github.com/hokein/electron-sample-apps): Another collection of sample applications for Electron, compiled by Electron maintainer [Haojian Wu](https://github.com/hokein).
+- [awesome-electron](https://github.com/sindresorhus/awesome-electron) - A GitHub repository that collects the latest and greatest Electron-related tutorials, books, videos, etc.